 Yeast is one of the most common leavening agents, used to make bread rise.
 Understanding how yeast works in leavening can help ensure you get the best results in your baked goods.

 The Basics of Yeast

-Yeast is made up of a single-celled organism, Saccharomyces cerevisiae, which multiplies rapidly when fed sugar in a moist environment.
-One pound of yeast contains 3,200 billion yeast cells!
+The yeast used in cooking and brewing is the single-celled fungal organism Saccharomyces cerevisiae.
+It multiplies rapidly when fed sugar in a moist environment.
 Yeast also thrives on starch, which it converts to glucose, a simple sugar.
 This process ferments the sugar, which converts to alcohol and carbon dioxide.
-The carbon dioxide expands the baked good to produce the light, fluffy texture.
+The carbon dioxide expands baked good to produce the light, fluffy texture.

-The ideal temperature for yeast growth is 100 to 115 degrees F., but for leavening purposes, the ideal temperature is 80 to 95 degrees F. If the yeast grows too quickly, it will produce large bubble pockets in the end product.
+The ideal temperature for yeast growth is 100 to 115 F, but for leavening purposes, the ideal temperature is 80 to 95 F. If the yeast grows too quickly, it will produce large bubble pockets in the end product.

 Yeast measures will also have to be adjusted at higher altitudes.
 Again, this will take experimentation on your part for your altitude.